magento/merchdocs/src/recommendations/create.md

 1. Specify the [Store View]({% link configuration/scope-change.md %}) where you want the recommendations to display.

    {:.bs-callout-info}
    Page Builder recommendation units can be created only for the default store view.
-To learn more about creating product recommendations with Page Builder, see [Add Content - Product Recommendation]({% link cms/page-builder-add-recommendations.md %}).
+To learn more about creating product recommendations with Page Builder, see [Add Content - Product Recommendations]({% link cms/page-builder-add-recommendations.md %}).

 1. Click <span class="btn">Create Recommendation</span>.